jeremytammik/tbc/a/1942_prevent_modification.md

 My workaround would be, that if the user would want to change the element again and it has this kind of (locked) status set, to observe this and undo the action.
 But this is such a dirty workaround I would not be happy with it.

 I would have to set a trigger for everything in this element.
-And in my opinion this is a bad solution.
+And in my opinion, this is a bad solution.

 **Answer:** Pining the element to prevent change is probably the wrong starting point, since that mechanism is mostly useful for datum elements and links, i.e., the items you more often than not want to prevent movement of.
 The 'select pinned items in view' button I believe is more of a user preference than a document change, so I assume that setting would be per user and therefore not stored with the Document.
-Additionally, if I pin something, I can still change it's parameters.
+Additionally, if I pin something, I can still change its parameters.

 There is a slow filter 'SelectableInViewFilter' which can be used to determine if something can be selected in view.
 So, one approach could be to store the ElementIds of your protected items and run this filter for a view to ensure nothing is missing.
-This also seems more trouble than it is worth since it is a slow filter and you'd probably have to run it quite often.
+This also seems more trouble than it is worth since it is a slow filter, and you'd probably have to run it quite often.

 The best approach I know of for change control is to put the protected elements on mirrored worksets: